trr266/treat/README.md

 ## The TRR 266 Template for Reproducible Empirical Accounting Research

-Welcome!
 This repository provides an infrastructure for open science oriented empirical projects.
 It is targeted to the empirical accounting research crowd.
 It features a toy project exploring discretionary accruals of U.S. public firms and requires access to U.S. Compustat data via WRDS.

 But even if you do not care about discretionary accruals (who wouldn't?) or do not have WRDS access, its code base should give you a feel on how the template is supposed to be used and how to structure a reproducible empirical project.